 Then there are compliments of behavior, where you really let them know that you appreciate all those little things that they do every day to make your relationship and your life better.
 And lastly and the most complicated, yet powerful compliment, is a compliment of character.

-When you talk of compliments of character, what types of compliments might that include?
+When you talk about compliments of character, what types of compliments might that include?

 It includes things like them being honest, them having a great heart, them really caring for other people, them really walking with God, all sorts of things that really have to do with who they are as a person.